 [27] The main features of the contour maps from Figures 14 and 15 are consistent with similar density contours derived by Richardson and Jurac [2004] and Sittler et al. [2008].
-Richardson and Jurac [2004] developed their constant density contours by self-consistently solving for the neutral and ion densities, using a Monte Carlo model for the ion density, constrained by in situ density measurements obtained during the Saturn flybys of Voyagers 1 and 2 [Richardson, 1998].
+Richardson and Jurac [2004] developed their constant density contours by self-consistently solving for the neutral and ion densities, using a Monte Carlo model for the neutral density and a chemistry-transport model for the ion density, constrained by in situ density measurements obtained during the Saturn flybys of Voyagers 1 and 2 [Richardson, 1998].
 Sittler et al. [2008] uses CAPS ion and electron fluid parameters as boundary conditions to solve